hirosystems/stacks.js/.github/MIGRATION.md

 `broadcastTransaction` wasn't renamed to highlight the uniqueness of the method.
 Namely, the node/API it is sent to will "broadcast" the transaction to the mempool.

+### Reducing Wrapper Types

+With this release we are aiming to reduce unnecessary "wrapper" types, which are used in the internals of the codebase, but shouldn't be pushed onto the user/developer.

+This breaks the signatures of many functions:

+- `signMessageHashRsv`, `signWithKey` now return the message signature as a `string` directly.
+- `nextSignature`, `nextVerification`, `publicKeyFromSignatureVrs`, `publicKeyFromSignatureRsv` now take in the message signature as a `string`.

 ### StacksNodeApi